reagan-meant/similarity-scoring/README.md

 field | The field to be searched e.g. "given". value | The search term e.g. "Alis". matcher | The algorithm to use for matching e.g. "jaro-winkler-similarity". score_mode | How to combine scores for multiple matchers/fields.
-The options are:  fellegi-sunter, bayes, multiply, or add. high | The score to be assigned to a string that matches the search term perfectly.
+The options are:  fellegi-sunter, bayes, multiply, or sum. high | The score to be assigned to a string that matches the search term perfectly.
 Applies to the bayes score_mode. low | The score to be assigned to a string that does not match the search term at all.
-Applies to the bayes score_mode. threshold | The threshold for the field being a match for the fellegi-sunter score_mode. m_value | The *m* value for the field for the fellegi-sunter score_mode. u_value | The *u* value for the field for the fellegi-sunter score_mode. weight | A double value that will be multiplied with the returned score for the matcher when using score_mode of add or multiply.
+Applies to the bayes score_mode. threshold | A double value threshold for the field being a matched for the fellegi-sunter, multiply, or sum score_mode.
+When used with multiply or sum the score returned will be 1 or 0 if it met the treshold or not.
+You can use weight to adjust this if necessary.
+This is so you can use distance algorithms when a high returned value is less of a match.
+Distance algorithms must be <= the threshold and similarity must be >= the threshold. m_value | The *m* value for the field for the fellegi-sunter score_mode. u_value | The *u* value for the field for the fellegi-sunter score_mode. weight | A double value that will be multiplied with the returned score for the matcher when using score_mode of sum or multiply.
 The default is 1.0.
 Between 0.0 and 1.0 will reduce the score and anyting above will increase the score.